n3rdalert/ucd-csci2312-pa1/README.md

 ###### Header File: Point.h

-* This file contains the declaration of th Point class.
+* This file contains the declaration of the Point class.
 Private members are the variables that hold the coordinates of each point.
 There will be 3 points in total.
 Public members are the Mutator (set) functions, Accessor (get) functions, and the distanceTo constant member function.
 The distanceTo function calculates the distance of one point in proximity to another.